kadena-io/pact/docs/en/pact-reference.md

   to: entity names for addressing private messages
 ```

-The continuation Request yaml takes the following keys:
+The continuation request yaml for a private blockchain takes the following keys:

 ```yaml
   type: "cont"